 One of their target investments is Dr. Consulta which provides high-quality, low-cost specialty healthcare and diagnostic services to Brazil’s low and middle-income population.
 LGT Impact Ventures’ investment in Dr. Consulta has been used to expand the clinic network from one clinic to 10 clinics.

-Impact can be measured in a large number of ways depending on the industry, reduction in a carbon intensive energy source, or increase in access to clean water, units of affordable housing, energy efficient houses built, to ecosystem protection and students enrolled.
+Impact can be measured in a large number of ways depending on the industry.
+For example reduction in a carbon intensive energy source, or increase in access to clean water, units of affordable housing, energy efficient houses built, to ecosystem protection and students enrolled.
 The Global Impact Investment Network (GIIN) have developed a comprehensive database of acceptable metrics for investors to utilise.

-Fortunately companies with a social conscious are on the rise, shareholders, management and workforces increasingly want to be doing good as well as making money, consumers are more likely to avoid ethically suspect companies and other stakeholders are pressuring firms to act in the interest of society and the planet rather than purely focusing on shareholders.
+Fortunately companies with a social conscious are on the rise, shareholders, management and workforces increasingly want to be doing good as well as making money.
+Consumers are increasingly more likely to avoid ethically suspect companies and other stakeholders are pressuring firms to act in the interest of society and the planet rather than purely focusing on shareholders.

 It helps that impact investing often achieves superior returns compared with “normal” investments, all of this gives impact investing a bright future.
 As the table shows below impact investments nearly always meet or outperform investor expectations.

-The Global Impact Investment Network GIIN estimates that there is now USD 114 billion invested worldwide in ventures which incorporate these principles, a figure which looks set to rise as the demand to make a positive impact whilst investing continues to grow.
+The Global Impact Investment Network GIIN estimates that there is now USD 114 billion invested worldwide in ventures which incorporate these principles.
+This figure looks set to rise as the demand to make a positive impact whilst investing continues to grow.